sannidhyaroy/Soduto/README.md

 ---
 ## Installation

+To install my forked version of Soduto, head to the [Releases Page](https://github.com/sannidhyaroy/soduto/releases/latest) of this Repository and download the `.dmg` file from the latest build.
+Then open the downloaded `.dmg` file.
+You might get a pop-up window containing the license.
+Tap agree if you've read it and wish to continue.
+Then drag `Soduto.app` onto the Applications Folder.
+When running for the first time, you might get a prompt saying that macOS can't run apps from an unidentified developer.
+Press and hold `control` and click on the app icon.
+While still holding `Control`, select `Open`.

-The official build of Soduto can be downloaded from [soduto.com](https://www.soduto.com).
-To install, open the downloaded `.dmg` file and drag `Soduto.app` onto Applications folder.
+The official build of Soduto can be downloaded from [soduto.com](https://www.soduto.com) or from [Soduto's official repository](https://github.com/soduto/Soduto).

 There is also a (unofficial) Homebrew formulae, that can install Soduto with such command:

 ```bash
 brew install --cask soduto
 ```
-Since, Soduto is open-sourced, there are many forks of it on GitHub.
-To install my forked version of Soduto, head to the [Releases Page](https://github.com/sannidhyaroy/soduto/releases/latest) of this Repository and download the latest build, open the downloaded `.dmg` file and drag `Soduto.app` onto the Applications Folder.
-When running for the first time, you might get a prompt saying that macOS can't run apps from an unidentified developer.
-Press and hold control and click on the app icon.
-While still holding Control, select `Open`.
+Do note that currently there's no Homebrew formulae for my forked version and the only source is the [Releases Page](https://github.com/sannidhyaroy/soduto/releases/latest) of this repository.

 ---
 ## Building